 Treatment approaches to be discussed will include pharmacological measures such as analgesics, antidepressants, and anticonvulsants, either prescribed or non-prescription medications; non-pharmacological measures interventional procedures, chiropractic therapy, physical therapy, occupational therapy; acupuncture, physical exercise; therapeutic and self-massage; devices and braces; Yoga; Tai Chi; limited application of ice and/or heat, braces/splints/etc.; mind-body techniques—psychological/psychological measures, such as biofeedback, cognitive behavioral therapy, art/music therapy, reading poetry, replenishing the spirit, and aroma therapy; and natural complimentary products for body health from gut to brain.

 #1 Choice: A Pain Free Day with CopperPowerRx a natural topical pain relief shown to be a safe and effective

 This analgesic aims to address the problems of the disease state, not just the symptoms.

 Informational additions follow in Part 2, to provide some well-established pain relief techniques that can be used to help manage pain. and show how APFD can be used as a complimentary and effective solution when added to all pain relief techniques.
-It can become an active part of defending and recovering/rebuilding a healthy body/city and can be added to all treatment approached.
+Acute and chronic pain can be manages.
+APFD can become an active part of one’s personal goal for defending and recovering/rebuilding a healthy body/city and can be added to all treatment approached.